Chronology: Ab Urbe condita era

 Ab Urbe condita is Latin for "from the founding of the City (Rome)", traditionally set in 753 BC.
 It was used to identify the Roman year by a few Roman historians.
 Modern historians use it much more frequently than the Romans themselves did; the dominant method of identifying Roman years was to name the two consuls who held office that year.
 Before the advent of the modern critical edition of historical Roman works, AUC was indiscriminately added to them by earlier editors, making it appear more widely used than it actually was.

 It was used systematically for the first time only about the year 400, by the Iberian historian Orosius.
-Pope Boniface IV, in about the year 600, seems to have been the first who made a connection between these this era and Anno Domini.
+Pope Boniface IV, in about the year 600, seems to have been the first who made a connection between this era and Anno Domini.
 (AD 1 = AUC 754.)

 Astronomical era

 Dionysius Exiguus' Anno Domini era (which contains only calendar years AD) was extended by Bede to the complete Christian era (which contains, in addition all calendar years BC, but no year zero).
 Ten centuries after Bede, the French astronomers Philippe de la Hire (in the year 1702) and Jacques Cassini (in the year 1740), purely to simplify certain calculations, put the Julian Dating System (proposed in the year 1583 by Joseph Scaliger) and with it an astronomical era into use, which contains a leap year zero, which precedes the year 1 (AD).